TheSlugInTub/Slote/README.md

 # Slote

-Minimal and fully customizable vi-like text editor in C++.
+Slote is a minimal and fully customizable vim-like text editor in C++.

 Slote uses ncurses for advanced terminal stuff.

 Forked off of https://github.com/maksimKorzh/v.

+I made Slote as a fun little project to make a command line text editor similar to vim.

+I learn a lot of ncurses and terminal stuff while making this.

 # Features